Vedat Muriqi: Gençlerbirliği

 On 31 May 2016, Muriqi signed a three-year contract with Süper Lig club Gençlerbirliği.
 On 21 August 2016, he made his debut against Gaziantepspor after coming on as a substitute at 64th minute in place of Cosmin Matei and scored his side's second goal during a 2–0 home win.

 Çaykur Rizespor

 On 11 January 2018, Muriqi signed to TFF First League side Çaykur Rizespor.
 Ten days later, he made his debut in a match against Manisaspor after being named in the starting line-up and scoring two goals during a 0–3 away win.

-Fenerbahçe
+Fenerbahçe (1st spell)

 On 7 July 2019, Muriqi completed a transfer to Süper Lig side Fenerbahçe by signing for the next four seasons.
 One day later, the club confirmed that Muriqi had joined on a permanent transfer.
 On 19 August 2019, he made his debut against Gaziantep after being named in the starting line-up and scored his side's second goal during a 5–0 home win.